jokva/talks/rediscovering-fire/source/context.rst

 Code example from `numpy quickstart
 <https://docs.scipy.org/doc/numpy/user/quickstart.html>`_

-For requests, it's has a reasonable defaults, and the most simple use case, just fetching a remote web site, is as simple as ``requests.get(url)``.
-All other configuration is keyword arguments.
-Results of queries have a fairly limited set of interesting things to afterwards (determined by the HTTP protocol), so they're all *properties* on the returned object, no awkward get methods.
+Requests has reasonable defaults, and the most simple use case, just fetching a remote web site, is as simple as ``requests.get(url)``.
+All other configurations are keyword arguments.
+Results of queries have a fairly limited set of interesting things to look at afterwards (given by the HTTP protocol), so they're all *properties* on the returned object, no awkward get methods.
 Callers can inspect what they care about as they see fit (status, encoding etc.).
 The dynamic parts of a result, contents of the header, are read with the ubiquitous ``dict``.

 Numpy share the same attributes, but for maths and not HTTP.
 Granted, numpy code can quickly get rather wieldy, but that's often a result of its